jjbailey/browse/README.md

 ## Description

-browse is a minimalist file browser that focuses on essential features while maintaining a user-friendly interface.
-It's ideal for developers and system administrators who need a lightweight alternative to traditional file viewers.
+**browse** is a minimalist file browser that focuses on essential features while maintaining a user-friendly interface.
+It's ideal for developers and system administrators who need a lightweight, keyboard-driven alternative to traditional file viewers.

-## Features
+## ✨ Features

-### Navigation
+### 🧭 Navigation

 - Forward and reverse paging
 - Continuous scrolling (forward and reverse)